giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/README.md

 New offers should mostly be posted by [maker contracts](maker-contract.md) able to source liquidity when asked by Mangrove.

-Offers posted via maker contracts are called %%smart offers|smart-offer%% - as opposed to %%on-the-fly offers|on-the-fly-offer%% made from EOA's.
+Offers posted via maker contracts are called [smart offers](/docs/developers/terms/smart-offer.md) - as opposed to [on-the-fly offers](/docs/developers/terms/on-the-fly-offer.md) made from EOA's.

 Similarly to [taking offers](../taker-order/README.md), offers on Mangrove can be posted in two ways:
 * Via the `newOfferByTick` function (preferred way).